embrace-io/embrace-docs/content/android/add-embrace-sdk.md

 ```

 The Swazzler works as a support process during build time for the Embrace SDK to work properly during run time.
-The Swazzler performs a few key functions:
+It performs a few key functions:
 * Adds the Embrace SDK dependencies to the app's dependency list.
 * Injects a build info JSON file for the SDK to parse during run time.
-This specifies an internal Embrace build UUID, build app ID, and its variant (build type and flavor) along with some optional network configuration rules for the SDK.
+This specifies an internal Embrace build UUID, build app ID, and the build variant.
-* Runs a code transformation / injection over specified bytecode class files to communicate via hooks with the SDK
+* Runs a code transformation / injection over specified bytecode class files to add hooks that the SDK uses to capture certain data.
 * Injects ProGuard rules for the SDK to work properly when a build type is set to be minified.

 {{< hint info >}}
-You'll need to set the following permissions so the Embrace SDK can send events
-and monitor connectivity.
+You'll need to set the following permissions so the Embrace SDK can send events and monitor connectivity.

 * `android.permission.INTERNET`
 * `android.permission.ACCESS_NETWORK_STATE`